-Monmouth University offers a comprehensive, for credit, Graduate Certificate in Play Therapy.
+Monmouth University offers a comprehensive, for credit, Post-Master's Certificate in Play Therapy.
 This program is designed to enhance the clinical practice of mental health professionals working with children and adolescents.

 Four courses are hybrid and meet every other weekend on campus, and two courses are currently offered completely online.

 Courses may be taken in a flexible manner.
 Students may opt to take one course at a time or a full schedule, which usually consists of three classes.
 Students registering for the Play Therapy Seminars must be employed or willing to intern in a setting where they can professionally practice Play Therapy techniques with children or adolescents.
 Those in need of an internship can discuss their options with the program coordinator.

 Applicants planning to pursue the Association for Play Therapy Registered Play Therapist (RPT) credential are strongly encouraged to review the Association for Play Therapy's core requisites and requirements at www.a4pt.org.

 Contact the program coordinator via e-mail to arrange an in-person or telephone appointment to receive further information or discuss the program.